jacksonrodri/vote_abroad/content/en/pages/how-to-return-your-ballot.md

 <details><summary><strong>BY FAX--When You Don’t Have Access to a Fax Machine:</strong><em>--Click to expand</em></summary>

+If you don't have access to a fax machine, you can consider returning your ballot by an email-to-fax service.
+This allows you to send an email with your ballot and forms scanned as attachments, which is then sent on to the fax number for your election official and received as a fax.

+There are several such commercial services available, usually with free as well as inexpensive paid options -- check out HelloFax, FaxZero, eFax, FaxPlus -- or search online for additional services.

-1. There are apps that will convert an email attachment to a fax.
+1. To use an apps that will convert an email attachment to a fax:

    a.
 Photograph or scan in your ballot and any required materials as an email attachment.